kiwipower/react-offline-test/README.md

 ### What are you looking for in the solution?

-* Clean, readable, well-factored solution, not the fanciest charting library or middleware components you can find
+* A simple, readable, well-factored solution - not the fanciest charting library or middleware components you can find
 * Automated tests
 * Some form of visual styling - we don't care what technology you use for this but an un-styled `ul` is not good enough